leandro0109/leandro0109/README.md

 # 👋 Hey there

 Im Leandro, a computer programming student passionate about technology and software development 💻.

-I am currently finishing an EFA course (2000 hours) in Computer Programming at CINEL and looking for a Internship where I can apply my skills, gain real-world experience, and continue growing as a developer.
+Currently finishing an EFA course (2000 hours) in Computer Programming at CINEL and looking for a Internship where I can apply my skills, gain real-world experience, and continue growing as a developer.

 ---

-# 🚀 Technologies & Tools
+# Technologies & Tools

 ### Programming Languages